-Here comes summer, and even in this post-covid world, Cornwall is ready to welcome you with attractions and events galore.
-Here are ten fun things you can do with the family, to suit all pockets; prices where featured are for a two-adult family admission.
+Here comes the summer and Cornwall is ready to welcome you with attractions and events galore.
+Here are eight fun things you can do with the family, to suit all pockets and ages.

 Fireworks at Flambards

 Ask any local child where they want to go, at any time of year, and Flambards theme park will be at the top of the list.
 In August, it plays host to evening events including live music, after-dark rides and spectacular firework displays.
-New for 2021 is the Western Mine Train, which transports guests back 200 years on a whistle-stop tour of the American Frontier, travelling through the twisting tunnels of an abandoned mining town.
+Young children will love the Western Mine Train, which transports guests back 200 years on a whistle-stop tour of the American Frontier, travelling through the twisting tunnels of an abandoned mining town.
 Or take a white-knuckle ride on the Sky-Force ride which exerts a force of up to 3G whilst simultaneously spinning 360 degrees (not one for after lunch).
-Should it rain, check out the undercover attractions: discover Britain in the Blitz, and an entire Victorian Village with real cobblestones. £70.
+Should it rain, check out the undercover attractions: discover Britain in the Blitz, and an entire Victorian Village with real cobblestones.

 Is it football?
 Is it golf?
 No, it’s FootballGolf!
-This unusual sport uses the same rules as golf, but instead of using clubs, players kick a football into a hole.
-Simples!
-Negotiate hazards and obstacles along the way for a fun and challenging game.
-Suitable for all ages, with two 18-hole courses: level Parkland, and the self-explanatory Hillside.
-Find it in St Austell. £26.
+This unusual, but fun sport uses the same rules as golf, but instead of using clubs, you kick a football into a large hole.
+Like a giant version of crazy golf, negotiate hazards and obstacles along the way for a fun and challenging game.
+Suitable for all ages and with two 18-hole courses: one of the level, and one hilly, find it on the edge of St Austell.

 National Lobster Hatchery

-Padstow’s lobster hatchery is a marine conservation, research and education charity considered a centre of expertise on the commercial species that is European Lobster.
+Padstow’s lobster hatchery is a marine conservation, research and education charity focusing on the wonderful Lobster.
 It’s worth a visit to learn more about its work in a fun way.
-Hundreds of lobsters are hatched here daily; meet them and learn how they will grow into adults with a potential 30-year lifespan.
-You can even adopt one and follow its progress on the tracker page.
-Elsewhere, hear fishermen’s tales in the new activity room; discover the ancient world of lobsters in collaboration with Manchester Museum, which has loaned Crustacean fossils dating back 500 million years; and pick up tips on how to save our seas (SOS), from releasing juvenile lobsters into the ocean to restock our natural lobster population, to everyday changes like reducing plastic usage. £19.75.
+Hundreds of lobsters are hatched there daily, and you can meet them and learn how they will grow into adults with a potential 30 year lifespan.
+You can even adopt one and follow its progress on the tracker page!